 Canada is known for its cold winters, but did you know that it's also home to some of the world's coldest inhabited places?
 The village of Snag in Yukon holds the record for the lowest temperature ever recorded in Canada, plummeting to a bone-chilling -63°C (-81.4°F) in 1947.

-Are you planning a trip to Canada?
-Stay connected with a Canada eSIM from Airalo.
+Ready to take a trip to Canada?
+Prepare your itinerary with a bit of help from our Canada Travel Guide and stay connected with a Canada eSIM from Airalo.